Rockford Public School District 205

-Rockford Public Schools, officially designated by the state as Rockford Public Schools District 205 is a large unit school district located in Rockford, Illinois.
+Rockford Public Schools, officially designated by the state as Rockford Public Schools District 205 is a unit school district headquartered in Rockford, Illinois.
 In 2012, the district had an enrollment of 26,980 students, making it the fourth-largest school district by enrollment in Illinois.
 Per student, the school district spends approximately $11,400 on average.

+Mostly in Winnebago County, the district includes the majority of Rockford, as well as New Milford, the majority of Cherry Valley (the portion in Winnebago County), portions of Loves Park, Machesney Park, and Roscoe, as well as most of the Argyle census-designated place.
+A portion of the district extends into Boone County, where it coincides with a piece of Loves Park and much of the Argyle CDP.

 History

 Early 19th century

 Following its founding as two separate settlements in the 1830s, residents of Rockford, Illinois (joined in 1839 from two separate communities) began to set up a network of schools in the community.
 From the 1830s to the 1850s, all of the schools in Rockford were private, charging tuition for students.
 In 1855, Illinois passed a law requiring communities to establish public schools free of tuition.

 1857-1884: Two school districts

 In response to the state legislation requiring public schools, the city of Rockford established two separate school districts for each half of the city: District 1, east of the Rock River, and District 2, west of the river.
 Operated by the city council (in lieu of a formal school board), both school districts featured a graded structure, from first grade through high school.

 The school systems on both sides of the city proved popular, with overcrowding becoming an issue by the end of the 1860s.
 Out of necessity, both districts built dedicated elementary schools.